wschreyer/PENTrack/README.md

 - dE2ydx, dE2ydy, dE2ydz: gradient of the y-component of the electric field at the neutron's position at the ending step of TBFIntegrator integration
 - dE2zdx, dE2zdy, dE2zdz: gradient of the z-component of the electric field at the neutron's position at the ending step of TBFIntegrator integration

-### Writing Output files to ROOT readable files
+### Merging output files into ROOT trees

-merge_all.c: A [ROOT](http://root.cern.ch) script that writes all out-files (or those, whose filename matches some pattern) into a single ROOT file containing trees for each log- and particle-type.
+merge_all.c: A [ROOT](http://root.cern.ch) script that writes all out-files (or those, whose filenames match some pattern) into a single ROOT file containing trees for each log- and particle-type.

 Helper Scripts
 --------------